Mentors¶

 | python_review:style_checker - STARTING

+The entry id matches a regular COMMITS entry.
 The header line shows profile names with [started/total] counts.
-Status lines show timestamp, profile:mentor name,

-status, and duration for completed mentors.
+Status lines show timestamp, profile:mentor, status, and duration for completed mentors.

 ACE TUI Integration¶